alicefabreverdure/tweet_analysis/README.md

 In this file, we describe in details the steps that should be made for a perfect functioning of this application.

-There is still two branch in this repo.
-Indeed, as explained in section 5, we are not able/didn't manage to run the finale application with dockerhub.
-Then, as it doesn't work as expected, we haven't merged the branch docker-hub.
-On the main branch, to see the final application you have to use docker desktop and the command mentionned in section 5.
-And, in order to see the work done relatively to dockerhub, you have to select the branch docker-hub and to pull the image with the commands mentionned in section 6.
+As explained in section 5, it is important to mention that we are not able/didn't manage to run the final application, only and intermediate one, with dockerhub.
+To see the final application you have to use docker desktop and the command mentionned in section 5.
+And, in order to see the work done relatively to dockerhub, you have to pull the image from dockerhub with the commands mentionned in section 6.

 ### 1. The application